Of all known home remedies for head lice, neem oil is the most effective.

 This is a messy operation, but if you are dealing with a serious infestation you may still want to use pure neem oil (not neem shampoo) as the first step in your battle plan.

-Over the next week wash your hair with neem shampoo at least every second day, and repeat the combing.
-(If you have pure neem oil you can easily make neem shampoo yourself.
+If you have pure neem oil you can easily make neem shampoo yourself.
 Be aware that you need to make it freshly every day.
-Most shampoos contain water, and the active ingredients in neem oil are not stable when mixed with water.)
+Most shampoos contain water, and the active ingredients in neem oil are not stable when mixed with water.

 By the way, if one person in a household is infested, the others soon will be, too.
 You need to check everybody in the house, whether they already show symptoms or not.

-You also need to wash all bedding and clothing (wash as hot as possible, and dry on high).
+You also need to wash all bedding and clothing (wash as hot as possible and dry on high).
 Same for combs, brushes, hair clips or ties...
 Soak them in very hot, soapy water.
 Or even better, throw them out and get new ones.

 Items that can't be washed (head hones, plush toys) can be sealed in a plastic bag for two weeks.
 That makes sure that any lice, even those that hatch from eggs while in the bag, are dead.

-This is a pretty full on program.
-It's so thourough, it would work with just olive oil or mayo.
-(You'd need to do the messy smothering step every second day as well.)
 Head lice can hide in so many places, and there are always the eggs, too.
 The old home remedies for head lice were not always effective in eradicating an infestation.
-They do work, but it takes so much discipline to do it properly, it's easy to get lazy...
+They do work, but it takes so much discipline to do it properly, it's easy to get lazy.

-A good neem oil shampoo would be a much easier to use home remedy for headlice.
-The catch: for this to work you need the same shampoo that was used in the head lice home remedy trials, or one that is at least as effective (containing the same amount of the same quality neem seed extract).
-Not every shampoo that is labeled as neem shampoo contains the same type or amount of active ingredients!
+The catch: for this to work you need the same shampoo that was used in the head lice home remedy trials, or one that is at least as effective, containing the same amount of active ingredients, ideally the same quality neem seed extract.

-Using such a shampoo (you can always make your own neem shampoo) you should be able to eradicate a head lice infestation by shampooing the hair, say, at least every second day, and leaving the shampoo in for at least 10 minutes.
+Using a good shampoo with enough neem in it you should be able to eradicate a head lice infestation by shampooing the hair, say, at least every second day, and leaving the shampoo in for at least 10 minutes.
 Keep that up for ten days and you should be fine.

-I'd still strongly recommend you also follow the nit combing and the big house cleaning and washing program.
+I still strongly recommend you also follow the nit combing and the big house cleaning and washing program.
 The sooner you totally get rid of the last head louse the better, isn't it?